idiotandrobot/blog/_posts/2015-12-21-Tags-In-Jekyll-Part-II.md

 Revisited creating a [tags](http://idiotandrobot.com/blog/tags/) page for this blog.
 Pretty straightforward apart from having to correct all of the post tag formats.

 Now it's just a case of adding hyperlinks to tags in posts.
+And formatting.